top of page

 About 30 minutes' drive south of Essaouira lies the village of Sidi Kaouki, which is quickly establishing itself as the premier surf destination along this stretch of Morocco's coastline.
 Sidi Kaouki boasts five or six distinct peaks that will appeal to more experienced surfers, particularly at the northern end of the bay.
 As a result, a growing number of surf camps have set up shop in Sidi Kaouki, offering lessons, board rentals and easy access to the consistent waves.

-Atlantic Ocean views within an 18th-century Jewish merchant's house in the heart of Essaouira’s medina.
+At this Essaouira riad, you'll find Alantic Ocean views within an 18th-century Jewish merchant's house in the heart of the medina.

-Serene rooms with a sunny terrace and rooftop pool, all just a stone’s throw from Sidi Kaouki’s beach.
+Serene rooms with a sunny terrace and rooftop pool await at this Sidi Kaouki guesthouse, all just a stone’s throw from the beach.

 To learn more about why Essaouira is one of Morocco's must-visit destinations, check out this Ultimate Guide to Essaouira.
 It details things to do, the best time to visit and incredible places to stay.